 On the Enhancements tab, select the Disable all enhancements checkbox and try to play your audio device.

 If that doesn’t work, select Cancel and, on the Playback tab, select another default device (if you have one).
 Select the Disable all enhancements check box, and try to play audio again.
 Do this for each default device.

 Try different audio formats

 Go to Start, enter Sound, and select Sound Control Panel from the list of results.
 On the Playback tab, right-click (or tap and hold) the Default Device, and then select Properties.

 On the Advanced tab, under Default Format, change the setting, and then retest your audio device.
 If that doesn’t work, try changing the setting again.

-These are some best working solutions to fix Windows 10 sound problem after upgrade, windows 10 audio service is not enabled, or install anniversary update.
-Have any query, suggestion feel free to comment below.
+These are some best working solutions to fix Windows 10 sound problems after an upgrade, windows 10 audio service is not enabled, or install the anniversary update.
+Have any queries, suggestion feel free to comment below.